Genesis5500/DeckPSPlusInstaller/README.md

 ```

+**When the script finishes**
+1. Return to Gaming mode
-**Follow the steps in the below video and it should launch properly!**
+2. Follow the steps in the below video and it should launch properly!

 https://github.com/Genesis5500/DeckPSNowInstaller/assets/135434827/f06b0423-61a2-4f90-8d69-46d55650dcf5